 These are not standard measures under GAAP and, therefore, may not be comparable to similar measures reported by other entities.
-Readers should refer to Keyera's 2022 annual consolidated financial statements and associated MD&A filed on SEDAR at www.sedar.com for a full discussion of Keyera's financial performance and where applicable, a reconciliation of these measures to their most closely related GAAP measures.
+Readers should refer to Keyera's 2023 annual consolidated financial statements and associated MD&A filed on SEDAR+ at www.sedarplus.ca for a full discussion of Keyera's financial performance and where applicable, a reconciliation of these measures to their most closely related GAAP measures.
 Additional information on certain of these measures, including certain reconciliations to GAAP, are presented below.